redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/4.4-deploy-bare-metal-app/README.md

 ## Objective

-In this exercise, we'll be a playbook to run our role, creating a job template for it in Ansible Controller, and deploying the application all via automtion.
+In this exercise, we'll create a playbook to run our role, creating a job template for it in Ansible Controller, and deploying the application; all via automtion.

 ### Step 1 - Creating a Playbook